humbug/phpspec-extensions/README.md

 in the configuration, so technically the FastestFirstFilter would be undone by the ShuffleFilter for specs in the above.
 All filters are applied not replaced.

-This extension is primarily targeted at Humbug, but are reusable/extendable for any other purpose.
+These extensions are primarily targeted at Humbug, but are reusable/extendable for any other purpose.
 Knock yourself out!